dbt-labs/docs.getdbt.com/website/docs/docs/cloud/cloud-cli-installation.md

 ## Next steps

 After installation, you can [configure](/docs/cloud/configure-cloud-cli) the dbt Cloud CLI for your dbt Cloud project and use it to run [dbt commands](/reference/dbt-commands) similar to dbt Core.

 For example, you can execute `dbt compile` to compile a project using dbt Cloud.

+Note, that if you're using the dbt Cloud CLI, you can connect to your data platform directly in the dbt Cloud interface and don't need [`profiles.yml`](/docs/core/connect-data-platform/profiles.yml) file.

 ## FAQs

 <details>